Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Experiments

 \subsection{Text-to-Image Generation}

-\paragraph{Quantitative Evaluation.} Table \ref{tab:hpsv2_t2i_full_fixed} presents the results of \ours and various baselines across different models and benchmarks.
+The quantitative comparisons are presented in Table \ref{tab:hpsv2_t2i_full_fixed}.
 On HPSv2.1, \ours achieves the best performance not only in average scores but also across all individual dimensions, demonstrating the effectiveness of our method.
-By refining suboptimal results produced by CFG, \ours achieves better alignment with human preferences.
-The performance on T2I-CompBench further highlights the strength of our approach, showing its effectiveness in handling complex generation tasks.
-Furthermore, aesthetic scoring results provide additional validation of the effectiveness of our method.
+By steering the sampling trajectory away from suboptimal paths inherent in CFG, \ours achieves better alignment with human preferences.
+The performance on T2I-CompBench further highlights the strength of our approach, showcasing its effectiveness in handling complex generation tasks.
+Moreover, the high aesthetic scores confirm our method's ability to produce images with superior visual appeal.

-\paragraph{Qualitative Evaluation.} The qualitative comparisons are presented in Figure~\ref{fig:t2i_qualify}.
-Compared to CFG, \ours achieves significant improvements in both visual quality and semantic coherence, consistent with the observations in our toy examples.
-Compared to other methods, CFG-Zero loses fine-grained details, APG generates unnatural artifacts, and CFG++ fails to align well with the text prompts.
-In contrast, our method produces higher-quality images with finer details and better semantic alignment to the text descriptions.
+The qualitative comparisons are presented in Figure~\ref{fig:t2i_qualify}.
+Compared to CFG and other methods, \ours achieves significant improvements in both visual quality and semantic coherence: it produces higher-quality images with finer details and better semantic alignment with text descriptions, a result consistent with our toy examples.